18F/join.tts.gsa.gov/pages/positions/USDC-Deputy Director.md

 {% endif %}

-{% if page.state != 'upcoming' %}

-## Application Evaluation

-The information in this sections outlines the criteria that your application will be evaluated against to determine if you meet the Qualifications for the position.
-There are two very important things to note about this step in the process:

-1. Only applications found "minimally qualified" are shared with the hiring manager and are the only candidates eligible to be interviewed
-2. The Minimum Qualification determination can only be made using the information that's directly within your resume and directly associated your listed work experience.
-  - Examples of stuff that can't be used:
-    - Links to portfolios or other external materials (Yes, the links themselves may be "directly" on the resume but the information is not).
-    - Information you include in cover letters, responses to questions, etc. as these are not directly associated with your work experience
-    - Lists of tools, technologies, programming languages, etc. that are listed separately from your work experience

-  The Qualification process is a bureaucratic requirement that we are stuck with.
-It's best to think about it as the most intense and rigorous resume review you've ever heard of.
-To get through this process you need make sure your resume directly reflects the Qualifications listed below.
-We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/resume/)

-{% endif %}

 ## Qualifications

+Provide as much detail as possible on your resume so that we can evaluate your previous experience.
+Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)

+Qualification determinations can’t be made when resumes don’t include the required information.
+Failure to provide required information may result in disqualification.

+For each job on your resume, provide:
+- The exact dates you held each job (from month/year to month/year or “present”)
+- Number of hours per week you worked (if part time)

-In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our [general guidance](https://join.tts.gsa.gov/resume/) on creating a federal style resume.
+All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
+In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

+**BASIC REQUIREMENTS**

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.